amine7777/katacoda-scenarios/ansible-1/step2.md

 ![](./assets/ansible-hosts.png)

 ## What is inventory?
 Inventory is a file where your remote hosts are grouped and organized.
 By this way you could target easily a lot of machines.
+It's also a file to set up all ssh configurations about the host machine.

 let's see how to create a hosts file.

 ```yaml

 localhost  ansible_ssh_host=localhost

 machine1   ansible_ssh_host=34.126.4.1     ansible_ssh_user=centos

 machine2   ansible_ssh_host=34.126.3.1     ansible_ssh_user=centos

 [dev]